munificent/craftinginterpreters/book/statements-and-state.md

 parsing a statement, since it's hard to proactively recognize an expression from its first token.

 Each statement kind gets its own method.
-First print:
+First `print`:

 ^code parse-print-statement